Professor: Ryan (Chairperson)

 INTERNSHIP (See index)

 Internships give students an opportunity to relate on-campus academic experiences to society in general and to their post-baccalaureate objectives in particular.
-Students have, for example, worked in prisons, public and private schools, county government, and for the American Red Cross.
+Students have, for example, worked in prisons, public and private schools, county government and for the American Red Cross.

 INDEPENDENT STUDY (See index)

 Independent study is an opportunity for students to pursue special interests in areas for which courses are not offered.
 In addition, students have an opportunity to study a topic in more depth than is possible in the regular classroom situation.
-Studies in the past have included child abuse, counseling of hospital patients, and research in the psychology of natural disasters.

 INDEPENDENT STUDY FOR DEPARTMENTAL HONORS (See index)

 Honors in psychology requires original contributions to the literature of psychology through independent study.
-The most recent honors project was a study of the effect of self-esteem on attitude-behavior consistency.